evrythng/evrythng-scan-sdk-ios/README.md

 11. Make sure that all added Frameworks from Step #10 have the **Code Sign On Copy** checked
 ![Copy Files Phase](https://preview.ibb.co/ebOQ8Q/Screen_Shot_2017_06_13_at_12_24_43_PM.png)
 12. Initial setup is done!
 Try and build your project.
+13. If you encounter an error relting to `unresolved symbols`, you need to target your Xcode on an actual iOS Device(e.g. iPhone) instead of using iOS Simulator.

 ## Code Usage Example